fealone/monitapi/README.md

 * header-name, header-value
     - HTTP headers
 * expected-status-code
-    - The status code you expect from the monitored target.
+    - The status code you expect from the monitored target
 * timeout
-    - Read timeout and connection timeout.
+    - Read timeout and connection timeout
+* retry
+    - Number of retries

 #### Notification target
 ```yaml